The Magic School Bus Spins a Web

 - Help students with field log activities.
 Make spider hotels and catch spiders.
 Keep them one to a hotel.
 Release after a few days.

 Challenge kids to devise a way to trap houseflies.
 Suggest they look to spiders for trapping tips.
-Ask: What kid of traps do spiders make?
+Ask students: What kid of traps do spiders make?
 Where do they put them?
 Set out the taps, and observe over a period of time.
 What makes a successful trap?